someobserver/recurgence/math/03-semantic-manifold/index.md

 M(p, t) = D(p, t) \cdot \rho(p, t) \cdot A(p, t)
 $$

 Semantic mass $M(p, t)$ curves the manifold, generating attractor basins and shaping the flow of coherence.
-High-mass regions act as stable attractors, anchoring interpretation and resisting transformation; low-mass regions are susceptible to innovation and recursive branching.
+High-mass regions function as stable attractors, anchoring interpretation and resisting transformation; low-mass regions are more open to innovation and recursive branching.

 ---